alejandroschuler/r4ds-courses/0-intro-plotting.md

 Exercise
 ===
 type: prompt
+incremental: true

-- Use google or other resources to figure out how to receate this plot in R:
+Use google or other resources to figure out how to receate this plot in R:

 ```
 ggplot(genes) +